My HCU

 The Royal Chancellor

-HRM Dr. Edmund Keli'i Silva.
+HRM Dr. Edmund Keli'i Paki-Silva.
 Jr.

-HRM Dr. Edmund Keli'i Silva Jr., PhD, JD, EdD., LLD., CPE.
+HRM Dr. Edmund Keli'i Pali-Silva Jr., PhD, JD, EdD., LLD., CPE.

 Distinguish Professor of Education Leadership